Auckland Institute and Museum: History

 Formed as the Auckland Philosophical Society on 6 November 1867, for "the promotion of art, science, and literature by means of a museum and library, lectures, and meetings of the members", with a view to incorporation with the newly created New Zealand Institute and adopting the Auckland Museum, the Society was fittingly renamed the Auckland Institute in March 1868 and formally incorporated with the New Zealand Institute on 10 June 1868.

 In October 1869, upon the resolution of the Auckland Provincial Council, John Williamson, Superintendent of the Province of Auckland, transferred the 17-year-old Auckland Museum and its contents to the Auckland Institute, on the guarantee that the Institute "will adopt the proper measures (1) for the preservation of its present contents, (2) for a free admission of the public at convenient times."
 He also obtained a grant of the old Post Office site in Princes Street for the Institute.
 By 1871 the Institute was known as Auckland Institute and Museum; which first appeared on their annual reports in 1880–81.

-Following World War I, the Auckland War Memorial Museum was opened (1929) and joined with the Institute.
+By the mid-1880s, Auckland Institute and Museum Council had felt for some time that the Institute's real property, held divided under different trustees, was unsatisfactory or unsecure.
+Discouraged by serious technical difficulties apparent in the idea of "incorporating" either the whole body of the Institute or the Institute's Council, as revealed through consultation and development with their solicitors, they formed the proposal to have the whole property held by one body of trustees, who would themselves be under the direction of the Institute's Council.
+Auckland Institute and Museum established their board of trustees, the Auckland Institute and Museum Trust Board, under the Religious, Charitable, and Educational Trust Boards Incorporation Act, 1884, managed by trustees appointed under the Auckland Museum Endowment Act, 1882, at a Special General Meeting in its Princes Street museum buildings on 5 October 1885.